Install a Zulip server

 --self-signed-cert: With this option, the Zulip installer generates a self-signed SSL certificate for the server.
 This isn’t suitable for production use, but may be convenient for testing.

-Step 3: Create a Zulip organization, and log in¶
+Step 3: Create a Zulip organization, and log in

-On success, the install script prints a link.
-Open the link in a browser.
+Otherwise, open the link in a browser.
 Follow the prompts to set up your organization, and your own user account as an administrator.
 Then, log in!

 The link is a secure one-time-use link.
 If you need another